netik/arduinogameshow/README.md

 If you'd like to change the defaults, edit the `resetConfig()` function.

-# Details/design notes:
+# Design Notes

-## SOFTWARE
+## Sofware

 This software uses the VS1053 libraries and RGBLCDSHield libraries from Adafruit.
 It's also quite large.
-You will absolutely need a ATMEGA32 to run the software.
+You will absolutely need a ATMEGA32 to run it.

-At last compile we were very close to the edge of what the board could do, at 81% memory usage.
-Don't panic about the Low memory messages out of the compiler.
+At last compile we were very close to the edge of what the board could do, at around 80% usage.
+Don't panic about the "low memory messages" out of the compiler.
 We never use more than a hundred bytes or so for local variables and are careful to not allocate memory we don't have.
+No crashes yet!

+This is what a normal compile looks like:
 ```
 Sketch uses 25,042 bytes (81%) of program storage space.
 Maximum is 30,720 bytes.
 Global variables use 1,654 bytes (80%) of dynamic memory, leaving 394 bytes for local variables.
 Maximum is 2,048 bytes.
 Low memory available, stability problems may occur.
 ```

-## HARDWARE
+## Hardware

+We love Adafruit.
+Buy some stuff.

 1. Adafruit Music Maker card (Uses digital pins 11,12,13)
 - https://learn.adafruit.com/adafruit-music-maker-shield-vs1053-mp3-wav-wave-ogg-vorbis-player/overview